simesta-ai/truelearn/README.md

 - actions:
   - Did the authentication of users
   - Worked on the user model and

+### Joseph Taiwo
+- Role: Backend Engineer
+  1. Implemented functions for creating courses based on input (titles, topics, and files) from users.
+  2. Worked on the functions for retrieving courses from the database.
+  3. Transferred and improved code from controllers to services during structural code changes.

 ### Mobile Frontend to be developed subsequently with following features:
 - Interface from user signin and register